 Life in our over-washed, product-filled, fragrance-loving society is killing our skin.
 Meet the doctor with the solution.
-This article is from the Summer 2018 Allergic Living magazine.
+First published in Allergic Living magazine; to subscribe click here.

 A GROWING parade of patients with red, rashy or scaly skin started showing up at Dr. Sandy Skotnicki’s clinic in downtown Toronto.
 As a dermatologist with an academic interest in allergic contact dermatitis, she was suddenly deluged with referrals for an alarming number of cases.